 - Copy Spotify URL—A shareable link that will open in the Spotify app when clicked (so long as the recipient has the app installed).

 - Copy Embed Code—A small snippet of HTML code that enables you to embed your playlist onto your website.

 You can also set playlists to be collaborative, where other users can add to them, or private if you don’t want to share them.

 In addition, you can share your playlists online in other locations.
-Playlists.net allows you to upload your playlists, where they could be seen by up to 1.5 million viewers per month.
+Playlists.net allows you to upload your playlists, where they could be seen by millions of people.
 Also, check out various Reddit communities, especially /r/Spotify.